hmslima/sambahsacompletegrammar/sambahsa.md

 **Ye id dien kun is mohr, vasyi buir trauric –** On the day he died, everybody were sad

+*As relative pronouns, there is no difference between “kun” and “quan(do)”, but only “quan(do)” may be used in the interrogative form.*

 **Yando {yAndo} –** sometimes

 **Ops {ops} –** often